calliope-project/calliope/doc/user/troubleshooting.rst

 To understand infeasible models:

-* Set :yaml:`run.solver_options.DualReductions: 0` to see whether a model is infeasible or unbounded.
+* Set :yaml:`config.solve.solver_options: {DualReductions: 0}` to see whether a model is infeasible or unbounded.
 * To analyse infeasible models, save an LP file with the :sh:`--save_lp` command-line option, then use Gurobi to generate an Irreducible Inconsistent Subsystem that shows which constraints are infeasible:

   .. code-block:: shell